 To find the best cloth diapers on the market, we ran three tests.
-First, we tested the hand-feel of the diaper components to ensure they were both soft and durable - the inside and outside of the waterproof shell, the absorbent cloth liners, and the elastic fitted leg openings.
-Second, we tested 13 different cloth diapers on newborns, infants, and toddlers, testing their effectiveness and ease-of-use during the daytime, naptime, and overnight use.
-Finally, we sprayed and laundered them to make sure they didn't hold stains and odors, and maintained their softness, fit, and functionality through multiple washes.
+First, we tested the hand-feel of the entire diapers to ensure they were both soft and durable, including inside and outside of the waterproof shell, the absorbent cloth liners, and the elastic fitted leg openings.
+Second, we tested the effectiveness and ease-of use of 13 different cloth diapers on newborns, infants, and toddlers, including daytime, naptime, and overnight use.
+Finally, we sprayed and laundered them to make sure they didn't hold stains and odors, and maintained their softness, fit, and functionality.
+Here are the top 5 cloth diapers we found, followed by our in-depth reviews.

 |Model and Link to Amazon||Our Rating|